alirezarahmani/alirezarahmani.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-Alireza is an IT Professional that gets bored doing things in the same old and not optimized ways.
-This led him into unexplored areas of Domain-Driven Design, algorithm and OOP design.
-For a significant chunk of his waking hours, He is an experienced Software Engineer, OOP expert.
-He <3 teaching this stuff, too.
-As a programmer, get paid mostly to work on PHP projects and sometimes in Elixir and Ruby.
+Alireza is a software craftsman that gets bored doing things in the same old ways.
+This led him into unexplored areas of Domain-Driven Design, algorithm, and OOP design.
+Since 2014, He has served as a software engineer, where he has been repeatedly recognized for his knowledge in Domain-Driven Design. also, known for excellent OOP skills, He also excels in merging business and user needs into high-quality, cost-effective design solutions while keeping within budgetary constraints.

-Recently, He has been focusing on research and write about algorithm design optimizations and pitfalls in programming and misconception in OO.
-Prefer a total approach: Algorithms, DDD, Software Design, Elixir, Ruby, High-level Strategy, Architecture.
-Graduated at Masters degree in Computer Science of Shahid Beheshti Tehran University.
+Recently, He has been focusing on research and write about optimizations and pitfalls in programming and misconception in OO.
+Prefer a total approach: Domain-Driven Design, Software Design, CQRS, High-level Strategy, Architecture.
+Graduated with a master's degree in Computer Science from Shahid Beheshti Tehran University.

+Sincerely,
 <h2>Skills</h2>

 <ul class="skill-list">